chickenandstats/chickenstats/docs/contribute/roadmap.md

 - [ ] Goals Above Replacement (GAR) / xG Above Replacement (xGAR)
 - [ ] Wins Above Replacement (WAR)

-## :material-numeric-2-circle: **Asynchronous scraping**
+## :material-numeric-2-circle: **Concurrent scraping**

-Re-writing the library to leverage [aiohttp](https://docs.aiohttp.org/en/stable/) is "Priority 1B" for two reasons:

-1. asynchronous scraping would speed up the `Scraper` object substantially
-2. The library is fairly extensible (I hope, that was the intention), so could be adapted fairly quickly
+Concurrent fetching within a single game has landed: the `Game` object's `prefetch()` method (`chickenstats.chicken_nhl._game_core._GameCore.prefetch`) runs its four independent network fetches - API events/rosters, HTML events, HTML rosters, and shifts - in parallel using a `ThreadPoolExecutor` (`prefetch_concurrent()` in `_game_utils.py`), instead of sequentially.
+The `Scraper` object's internal pipeline (`_pbp_pipeline` on each `Game`) uses the same concurrent prefetch before merging the results into `play_by_play`.

+What's still sequential, and remains "Priority 1B":

+1. The `Scraper` object still loops through its list of game IDs one game at a time (`_scraper_core.py`'s `_scrape()` method) - concurrency currently only applies *within* a single game's network fetches, not *across* the games in a `Scraper`.
+Extending concurrency (via threads, `aiohttp`, or multiprocessing) across games is the next opportunity for a substantial speedup on multi-game scrapes.
+2. The CPU-bound processing steps that run after fetching - merging events, tracking cumulative game state, and calculating xG - are still single-threaded per game.

 ### Speed improvements

-The `chickenstats.chicken_nhl.play_by_play` property scrapes data from seven endpoints before consolidating into a final play-by-play dataframe, as illustrated by the diagram below.
+The `chickenstats.chicken_nhl.play_by_play` property scrapes data from seven endpoints before consolidating into a final play-by-play dataframe, as illustrated by the diagram below - the four independent fetches (api events + rosters, html events, html rosters, home/away shifts) are the ones `prefetch()` now runs concurrently.

-Just asynchronous scraping, without any asynchronous (or multithreaded) processing should reduce the time to scrape data significantly.
-My ambitious goal for v2.0 is to reduce the play-by-play scraping time to ~1 second per game vs. the current 2-4 seconds per game.

 ``` mermaid
 graph LR